TheNotary/ruby-gems/body.md

 let's refactor our code so it's more object oriented.

-##### OO Refactor
+## OO Refactor

+So it's fastest for everyone to just have a look at this diff on github.
+This is the refactor that I'm going to do: https://github.com/TheNotary/large_app/commit/4d8c4dba8223984373dc5d2f2ea4b116f6955e1c

-> So I added a new class, directly in the PagesController, this is a horrible anti-pattern btw!
+So I added a new class, directly in the PagesController, this is a horrible anti-pattern btw!

 (app/controllers/pages_controller.rb)
 ```